karthik-s-22222/Project-using-tkinter/README.md

 output of my project

+📂 How the Code Works (Line-by-Line)
+1. Core Setup & Imports
+import tkinter as tr: Imports the standard Python interface for creating the Graphic User Interface (GUI). from tkinter import filedialog, messagebox: Adds specific "pop-up" tools for opening/saving files and showing alert messages. from datetime import datetime: Imports the system clock to allow real-time date and time stamping. simple = tr.Tk(): Initialises the main application window (the "root" of the project).
+2. The Text Editor (Think Pad) text = tr.Text(...): Creates the multi-line text entry widget where the user types their notes. wrap=tr.WORD: A smart setting that ensures long words move to the next line instead of breaking in the middle. text.pack(expand=True, fill=tr.BOTH): Tells the text box to stretch and fill the entire window automatically if the user resizes it.
+3. Functional Logic (The "Brain") def new_tasks(): Clears the text widget from the first character (1.0) to the very end (END) to start a fresh note. def open_tasks(): Triggers a system "Open" window, reads the selected file’s content, and inserts it into the editor. def save_tasks(): Grabs everything typed in the editor and writes it to a .txt file on the hard drive. def date_time(): Fetches the current system time and "stamps" it at the cursor's current position using text.insert('insert', ...).
+4. Zoom & Customisation
+global font_size: Tells the function to modify the main font variable defined at the top of the script. text.config(font=(..., font_size)): Dynamically updates the text area's appearance every time the user clicks "Zoom In" or "Zoom Out."
+5. Menu System
+Menubutton = tr.Menu(simple): Creates the top horizontal navigation bar. add_cascade(...): Creates the drop-down categories (e.g., File, Edit, Help). add_command(...): Links a specific text label (like "Save") to its Python function.
+6. Execution
+simple.mainloop(): The final engine that keeps the window open and "listens" for mouse clicks or keyboard typing.

 ## 🚀 Key Features

 - **Think Pad (Editor):** A clean writing space with support for opening/saving files and timestamping.